asierzapata/dotfiles/README.md

 # asierzapata dotfiles

-I forked the excellent [zach holman dotfiles](https://github.com/holman/dotfiles) because it offered a robust framework to extend/
+I forked the excellent [Zach Holman dotfiles](https://github.com/holman/dotfiles) because it offered a robust framework to extend.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the